 The economic security of countries is increasingly reliant on space-based technology and activities.
 There has also been a significant shift towards industry, rather than government, being primarily responsible for activity in space.
 Lines between commercial, government and defence systems in space have become blurred, and unilateral space activities are being replaced by bilateral, regional and multinational activities.

 The growth in amount of human space-activity, coupled with the increased diversity of space operators, makes it both more complicated and more necessary to develop new norms and rules governing human activity in space.
-This event will hear from a diversity of stakeholders on this topic with a particular emphasis on the voice of industry from emerging and established space faring nations.
+This event heard from a diversity of stakeholders on this topic with a particular emphasis on the voice of industry from emerging and established space faring nations.

 - To engage an international network of technical experts and policymakers to promote informed decision making, responsible behaviour and to share best practice and ideas.